quantmonster/quantmonster.github.io/_posts/2022-09-17-modeling-tips.md

 <h4><b>Hard-code interventions when necessary.</b></h4>

-If a model is not producing a desired behavior and you're out of ideas, then
+If a model is not naturally producing a desired behavior and you're out of ideas, then

 <ol>
 <li>temporarily hard-code the desired behavior as an "intervention,"</li>
 <li>move on, and</li>
-<li>periodically revisit the intervention to try out more elegant ideas.</li>
+<li>periodically revisit the intervention to try out new ideas.</li>
 </ol>

+If you keep the issue in the back of your head and poke at it occasionally when your mind is clear (e.g. in the shower or while driving), it'll eventually give way.

+But in the meantime, some kind of solution is needed, even if it's patchwork.

 <h4><b>Focus on high-ROI tasks.</b></h4>